hansi5/Doctor_Appointment_App/README.md

 - SharedPreferences for session management
 - XML-based UI with DatePicker, Spinner, and other Android components
 - Android Intent system for screen navigation
-- SMSManager for sending appointment details via SMS (with user permission)

 ## Database Design